karottenreibe/caty/index.markdown

 And finally you could use any of the other [resources].

+# Applications that use Caty #

+These applications use Caty for their command line parsing:

+*   [tdr][] -- A todo list manager for the console

+If you know any more, I'd love to put them up here!

 # Alternatives #

 There are numerous alternatives to Caty, which you might want to consider